kyang5/coursedescriptions/source/masters_prereqs.rst

 #.
 Be knowledgeable about important library container classes and arrays

-   *   Be able to declare and use containers like ArrayList and arrays.
+   *   Be able to declare and use container objects like for lists and arrays.
        Understand how to find things in containers and arrays.
        Use index variables effectively.